lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30 and discussing at IETF 117

+* Added a cross-reference to Section 5.1.1.3 regarding use of OrigPKIMessage to Section 5.1.3.5

 * Fixed some references in Section 5.2.8.3 which broke from RFC2510 to RFC4210